Things to Do in Toulouse in October

 What's happening during your visit

-Late October celebrates the city's floral heritage with violet-flavored everything — ice cream, liqueurs, even violet honey.
+Late October celebrates the city's floral heritage with violet-flavored everything, ice cream, liqueurs, even violet honey.
 The covered market at Place Victor Hugo transforms into purple-scented stalls where local growers sell potted plants and demonstrate candied violet techniques.
 Evening tastings pair violet syrups with Armagnac.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid